dfdario/fsarchiver_mybackup_script/README.md

 HOWTO RUN IT
 1. Download the script from this site
-2. Make it executable chmod +x fsarchiver:mybackup.sh
+2. Make it executable with command: chmod +x fsarchiver_mybackup.sh
 3. Run with sudo: sudo ./fsarchiver_mybackup.sh
+4. Be very careful in what you are doing because a small mistake may damage your system!